sinaro/prs-training-uio/README.md

         ylab("PCA2") +
         coord_fixed()
 plot(gpcaprunfam)
-# you can clearly see that populations have a distinct cluster.
+# you can clearly see that populations have a distinct cluster for PC1 and PC2, and that members of the European ancestry tend to cluster nicely (no outlier).
 ```

 * Get a list of IDs for participants of European ancestry in the dataset.